 Said 29-year-old business owner Kristyn Putman: “This street has become really angry.”

 Miami Beach Police Sgt.
 Bobby Hernandez said that cars are supposed to stop for pedestrians in crosswalks even without the signs.
 But the signs make the crosswalks more noticeable and help make drivers aware of the law.

-The same signs can be found scattered around other parts of the city the majority are in South Beach, such as south of Fifth Street on Alton Road.
+The same signs can be found scattered around the city — the majority are in South Beach, such as south of Fifth Street on Alton Road.
 But as more drivers suddenly encounter them along West Avenue, some say the result has been confusion and chaos.

-Part of the issue may be that some motorists have never seen the traffic signs before, so theyre unsure what to do.
-Even though they may not be as common as other signs on the road, the pedestrian signs are approved by the Federal Highway Administrations Manual on Uniform Traffic Control Devices, which sets national standards for traffic signals.
+Part of the issue may be that some motorists have never seen the traffic signs before, so they’re unsure of what to do.
+Even though they may not be as common as other signs, the pedestrian signs are approved by the Federal Highway Administration’s Manual on Uniform Traffic Control Devices, which sets national standards for traffic signals.
 Florida follows the national standard as a matter of state law.

-Mark Gold is the CEO and founder of The Ticket Clinic, a law firm specializing solely in traffic citation issues.
-He also happens to be a Miami Beach resident with first-hand experience of the nightmare that West Avenue has become since traffic has been rerouted there and the crosswalk signs went up.
+Mark Gold is the CEO and founder of The Ticket Clinic, a law firm specializing in traffic-citation issues.
+He also happens to be a Miami Beach resident with first-hand experience of the “nightmare” that West Avenue has become since traffic has been rerouted there and the crosswalk signs went up.

 Ted Rosenberger tried to cross the street on a recent morning, only to get caught in the middle of traffic moving in opposite directions on either side of him.
 He peeked his head out hoping a driver would notice him, and stop.